dalia-nezzar/dalia-nezzar/README.md

 # Hello, World! :wave:

-I'm Dalia, a Computer Science student at the Franche-Comté University in France. 🎓 I'm passionate about coding and love to explore the world of web and mobile app development (no but I'm serious!). :computer:
+I'm Dalia, a Computer Science student at the Franche-Comté University in France. 🎓 I'm passionate about coding, like, a LOT, and love to explore the different technologies regarding web and mobile app development (for real!) :computer:
 <hr>

 ### About Me :sunglasses:

-- 🌱 I'm currently seeking an internship for 2024 (April 8th onwards) lasting up to 12 weeks.
+- 🌱 I'm currently seeking **an internship for 2024 (April 8th onwards) lasting up to 12 weeks**.
 If you have any exciting opportunities, feel free to reach out!
-- 😅 I admit, I sometimes struggle with inspiration, but I'm always eager to learn and explore new ideas. :sweat_smile:
+- 😅 I admit, I _sometimes_ struggle with inspiration, but I'm always eager to learn and explore new ideas.

 <hr>